What does leading

 -Sharing about their community with other Ambassadors

--Learning how to support quality arts education in their schools
+-Learning how to advocate for quality arts education in their schools

 -Expanding their local network